Webflow vs Static HTML: Real Performance Numbers Compared

 Static hosting: $0 on GitHub Pages, Cloudflare Pages, or Netlify.
 Annual cost: $0.

 Over 3 years, Webflow hosting costs $504 to $1,404.
 Static hosting costs $0.
-The savings cover a significant portion of the cost to build a static site from scratch.
+The savings cover a large portion of the cost to build a static site from scratch.

 Webflow also charges for form submissions beyond 50/month on basic plans.
 Static sites use Formspree (free up to 50/month) or other form services with higher free tiers.

-If you are currently on Webflow and want the performance of static HTML, our migration service starts at $3,000.
+If you are on Webflow and want the performance of static HTML, our migration service starts at $3,000.
 Same design, 3x faster, $0 hosting.
-Run a free audit on your Webflow site to see the potential improvement.
+Check our pricing page for details or run a free audit on your Webflow site to see the potential improvement.

 Frequently Asked Questions